JulioJu/scholarProjectWebSemantic/README.md

 I develop with OpenJDK 11 on Linux.
 I've set java.version to 11 in `pom.xml`.

-Note that the current release of Protege software should use Java 8, see https://github.com/protegeproject/protege/issues/822 .
+Note that the current release of Protégé software should use Java 8, see https://github.com/protegeproject/protege/issues/822 .

 ## scholarProjectWebSemantic